JeffersonLab/coatjava/reconstruction/eb/README.md

 #### Central Detector
-For the central detector, CND/CTOF is treated the same as ECAL/FTOF, except only neutron pid is assigned and the beta cut is at 0.8.
+For the central detector, CND/CTOF is treated the same as ECAL/FTOF, except only neutron PID is assigned and the beta cut is at 0.8.

 #### Forward Tagger
 Neutrals in the tagger are all assigned as a photon.